TomOverland/Password-Generator/README.md

 # Password-Generator
-I created a random password generator based on the following criteria:
+I created a random password generator.

+# Link
+This is a link to the deployed application: https://tomoverland.github.io/Password-Generator/

+# Screenshot of application

+# Criteria
+Below is the list of criteria that I was given to build the application.

 # User Story
 AS AN employee with access to sensitive data